 Rosy joined ITDP in April 2008 as the Secretary / Office Manager.
 Rosy received her bachelor’s degree in the Faculty of Economics from National University, Jakarta in 1992.
 Before joining ITDP, Rosy worked as a Secretary and a Finance Officer for private companies and consultant services.
 She loves sports, especially badminton and volleyball.

 Ria holds an Urban and Regional Planning Degree from Gadjah Mada University.
 In her final year at UGM, through her passion for public transport and urban development, Ria was involved in projects at GIZ Sustainable Urban Transport Improvement Project (SUTIP) in Yogyakarta.
 After graduation, she joined ITDP in December 2013 as a Transportation Assistant.
 She loves listening to music, adventures and watching movies.

-Faela Sufa | Vice Country Director
+Faela Sufa | Deputy Country Director

-Deliani Siregar | Transportation Assistant
+Deliani Siregar | Urban Planning Associate

 Fani Rachmita | Senior Communications Associate